tigoe/mqtt-examples/MqttClientSender/readme.md

 ### Programming the Board

-Once you've downloaded this repository, open the [MqttClientButtonLed sketch](../MqttClientButtonLed/) in the Arduino IDE.
-Click on the `Arduino_secrets.h` tab, and you'll see the following:
+Once you've downloaded this repository, open the [MqttClientButtonLed sketch](https://github.com/tigoe/mqtt-examples/tree/main/MqttClientButtonLed) in the Arduino IDE.
+Click on the `Arduino_secrets.h` tab (or create it if it's not there), and you'll see the following:

 ````
 #define SECRET_SSID ""